 Christmas is closer than you might think–a Facebook status popped-up today that said I only had like 6 weekends or something.
 I’m officially in trouble.
 However, I feel like you still have time to save up money so that you don’t have to max out your credit cards (which I HATE doing for Christmas).
 Whether you cut out unnecessary expenses or get paid to shop for everyday items, you can save for Christmas now–you just need to have a plan.

-How to Save for Christmas Now
+Saving for Christmas Now

 Cut the Crap